kevinpmcc/CV/README.md

 blog: [medium.com/@kevinpmcc](http://medium.com/@kevinpmcc)

 A tremendously enthusiastic person, passionate about making and doing things that improve people's lives.
-Started developing on a BBC Micro aged 9.
-Gained a ton of experience in a variety of roles during my 8 years at Amazon before giving up all the lovely shares to learn to make things with code at Makers Academy.
+Gained a ton of experience in a highly demanding fast-paced environment during my 8 years at Amazon before giving up all the lovely shares to learn to make things with code at Makers Academy.
 I'm looking for a challenging junior development position where I can keep learning while adding value.
-Also fair warning, very loud laugh.

 ## Skills